alexandruakkol/Nowreports_Portal/README.md

 <i>Production</i> and <i>development</i> environments can be toggled using the `REACT_APP_ENV` environment variable.

+The React application is deployed using Nginx.
+The availability and performance are monitored with Uptime Robot.

 ## Features

 The Portal contains the following notable features: